Hamziniii/synchrony/README.md

 # synchrony
-poorly attempting to do something with track analysis and finding similarities
+poorly attempting to do something with track analysis and finding similarities or how "in sync" two songs are in a sense.